mfernandail/01_week/README.md

 - Box model: margin, padding, border
 - Using display and simple selectors

-✅ Introductory JavaScript
+✅ JavaScript

-- Data types: strings, numbers, booleans
-- Variable declaration (let, const)
-- Conditional statements (if, else) and logical operators
+- Reviewing JavaScript to continue strengthening my knowledge base.
+- This week I reviewed string methods.

 ## 💻 Mini project of the week: